jknapka/mvca/src/tg/unter/README.txt

      - Whether the logged-in user is committed to the event, in which case a "Break commitment" link should be available.

+2) (done) "Respond" URIs in text messages are (a) very easy to guess and (b) require a login.
+What we need to do is:
+	1) Generate "respond" and "reject" UUIDs and associate them with the corresponding user ID and neID.
+	2) Provide an exposed URI that doesn't require a login.
+	3) When called with /respond?uuid=skjfghkljsfhglzfdg,
+	look up the URI and perform the appropriate action on the user and neid.
+	4) The UUIDs probably don't absolutely need to be persistent, so could use an in-memory cache.
+But then response handling would not survive a restart.
+	5) If persistent, we need to clean the DB of old UUIDs periodically.
 ----------

 Unter supports the following functions: